Hounds of Hamilton - Hamilton City Magazine Skip to main content

 Is there any better escape from the relentless news cycle, doom scrolling and polarizing politics, and any simpler way to find joy and laughter than dogs?
 We didn’t think so.
 So that’s why we’ve launched Hounds of Hamilton, our celebration of local dogs in print and online.
 Mutts to purebreds, toys to giants, puppies to seniors, Hounds of Hamilton will be the place to find the doggoes in our fair city just waiting for their brush with fame.

 We are pairing up with Fetching Studios, the husband and wife team of Geoff Fitzgerald and Vanessa Marion-Merritt (see story below), who will help us showcase local canine clients.
-Here, and in our next issue, we are introducing beautiful dogs who were rescued and adopted to loving families by southern Ontario rescue organization Save Our Scruff, which saves dogs from around the world.
+Here, we are showcasing dogs that have been rescued and adopted to loving families by Hamilton's Ladybird Animal Sanctuary.
+We've previously featured the pups of Save Our Scruff.

 But we won’t stop there!
 We know your phone is jammed with pet photos, so, if you live in Hamilton or Burlington, send your best canine candids to hounds@hamiltoncitymagazine.ca.
 (We'll use everything we get online but to make it into print, please send clear JPEGS, that are at least 1 MB in file size.)